AdobeDocs/workfront.fr-FR/help/quicksilver/maestro/views/manage-the-table-view.md

 ### Ajouter des colonnes (ou des champs) {#add-columns}

-Les en-têtes de colonne d’une vue Tableau Maestro affichent les champs associés aux enregistrements de la vue.
-Les mêmes champs affichés dans la vue de tableau s’affichent également dans la section Détails d’un enregistrement Maestro.
+Les en-têtes de colonne d&#39;une vue de tableau affichent les champs associés aux enregistrements de la vue.
+Les mêmes champs affichés en mode Tableau s’affichent également dans la section Détails d’un enregistrement.
 Pour plus d’informations, voir [Modifier des enregistrements](../records/edit-records.md).

 <!--this is not available yet:You can display record fields (or columns) in both a table and a timeline view.
 However, the number of columns displayed in the table of the timeline view is limited and you cannot add columns in addition to those selected by default.-->